forcedotcom/cli-packages/README.md

 # Description

-This repository contains (or will contain) the core Salesforce CLI, the base command, and core plugins.
+This repository contains (or will contain) the core Salesforce CLI, the base command, and core plug-ins.

 ## Packages